PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 rewrite and enumerates only indexed Reshape operators, while preserving its feature-last exclusion and constant dtype behavior.

+Channel-first exportability validation is now part of the same Torch-free layout owner.
+It enumerates only layout-sensitive op-family indices, reuses the normalizer's graph index for attention and Transpose-sandwich Softmax exceptions, and retains the existing recurrent, ScatterND, degenerate sequence, public-bridge, preserved-region, and safe rank-four island guards.
+The exporter contains only the ordered validation call and shared error type.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,